 But beneath the paint it is not so pretty, there are things that do not get flaunted across my social media channels…

-That I am 34 and I do not own a house, I still rent a room in a house of 7 people (though it is a nice big handstand friendly warehouse which makes it somewhat better!).
-That although sometimes they do, then those lovely jobs don’t always happen constantly, and I can have quiet months without a constant flurry of work where I worry whether I will have enough money to cover my rent.
-That I have absolutely zilch savings (this is partly due to the fact i live in Central London, rent and travel costs a lot, and that I like to shop).
-That I am single and childless, and I am too scared to let anyone past my big protective walls that I have built so thick.
-That in my lovely performing career I have had some pretty awful horrible things happen to me that i would wish upon no-one, and that had the potential to crumble me had i not had a life as I was growing up that taught me strength.
+That I am middle aged and I do not own a house, I still rent a room in a shared house (though it is a nice warehouse with a training space which makes it somewhat better!).
+That those lovely jobs don’t always happen constantly, and I can have quiet months without much work at all.
+That I am not rich, London sucks all my money up pretty quickly.
+That I am single and childless, I find relationships hard.
+That in my lovely performing career I have had some very awful horrible things happen to me that i would wish upon no-one.

 So am I successful?
 What even is success?